 Dangerous breeds banned from daycare centers, kindergartens, & elementary schools

-SEOUL––Cracking down on possession of dangerous dogs for the second time since dogs killed a one-year-old child and a 53-year-old woman in October 2017, the South Korean Ministry of Agriculture, Food, & Rural Affairs on March 20, 2019 served notice that it will not tolerate activities by advocates for dangerous dog breeds that put the public at risk.
+The April 2019 attacks came just three weeks after the South Korean Ministry of Agriculture, Food, & Rural Affairs on March 20, 2019 warned that it will not tolerate activities by advocates for dangerous dog breeds that put the public at risk.

 Owners of pit bulls, Rottweilers, tosas, and other designated dangerous breeds “will be banned from taking their dogs to education facilities, such as daycare centers, kindergartens, and elementary schools,” reported Kang Yoon-seung of Yonhap News, the largest news agency serving South Korea.

 $884 fine for showing off “service pit” in a schoolroom

 “Other areas off limits to such animals will be announced by cities and provincial governments individually,” Kang Yoon-seung explained.

 Violations are to be penalized by fines of one million won for a first offense, worth $884 in U.S. dollars.
 The fines may triple for multiple offenses.